GB-PVR

-GB-PVR was a PVR (personal video recorder aka digital video recorder) application, running on Microsoft Windows, whose main function was scheduling TV recordings and playing back live TV.
+GB-PVR is a PVR (personal video recorder digital video recorder) application, running on Microsoft Windows, whose main function was scheduling TV recordings and playing back live TV.
 GB-PVR is no longer under active development and has been superseded by NextPVR, also known as nPVR.

-GB-PVR also acts as a home media center software with a digital video recorder, a radio station online tuner, a music and movie player, a library of images and other features.
+GB-PVR also acts as a home media center application with a digital video recorder, a radio station online tuner, a music and movie player, a library of images and other features.

 Although GB-PVR supports open interfaces, the core engine code is closed.
 However developing personal plug-ins is an option to extend the application and these can be closed or open source, depending on the developer's interests.
 These plug-ins can be developed in C#, VB.NET or C++ and some examples are available in the GB-PVR official Forums and the GB-PVR Documentation wiki websites.
 The software was developed with an interface which allows user to change the skin view or other graphic elements as the wallpaper.

 GB-PVR is mostly an MPEG recording and playback system, but may also play other non-MPG content such as AVI (DivX/Xvid), WMV, and other formats that are supported by the codecs installed into a computer's.

 It requires a supported TV tuner card, a VMR9 capable display adapter (video card), and a supported MPEG2 Decoder.
 Other requirements are listed on the GB-PVR web site.